Other Potential Issues

 • The Dept. of Veterans Affairs – to check Veteran status

-Calculating the EFC
+Calculating the SAI

 Problems Arise

 For example, let’s say one of the database checks indicates an issue with citizenship.
 CPS will flag the student’s FAFSA with a citizenship flag and the school is then required to obtain documentation from the student proving they have an eligible citizenship status.
-Citizenship, verification and Unusual Enrollment History (UEH) are three common flags on a student’s FAFSA.
+Citizenship, verification, and Unusual Enrollment History (UEH) are three common flags on a student’s FAFSA.
 However, these three items are discussed in more detail elsewhere on the website.

 The following section lists some of the other items that may be flagged for resolution by the school.
 This list is not all-inclusive, but does list some of the more common issues.

-• Missing student and/or parent signatures
+• The student and/or parent refused consent and approval

 • Incorrect Social Security Number, date of birth and/or name

-• Missing income or asset information
+• Missing asset information

-• Student or parent did not file an income tax return, but income was over the limit required to file
+• Student or parent did not file an income tax return, but income reported was over the limit required to file

 • Marital status issues

-• Household size issues
+• Family size issues

 • Dependent student did not provide parent information